 What is a Low-risk Merchant Processor?

-Merchant accounts are ultimately labeled as low-risk if the bank and payment processor are confident that the business has a good reputation with consistent profit.
+Merchant accounts are ultimately low-risk if the bank and payment processor are confident that the business has a good reputation with consistent profit.
 This will ensure the processor that their investment is secure.
 The business must also reflect evidence that it will not be generating a high rate of chargebacks, fraud, or complaints.
 Low-risk businesses show a small likelihood of racking up unpaid fees and costing the banks and processors money.

 Most low-risk merchant services credit card processors only focus on national processing.
 Business done outside of national borders can cause risk.
 This is why low-risk merchants must only deal in one form of currency.